15 Clever Ways to Use Leftover Red Wine

 Get the recipe from Sally's Baking Addiction.

 Beyond sauces, cocktails, and treats, leftover red wine can be used in non-edible ways, including as a skin moisturizer, Scott says.
 Red wine contains resveratrol, a polyphenol that can protect the skin from free radicals, which can cause wrinkles and fine lines.
 Resveratrol can also nourish and exfoliate the skin, and Scott suggests adding a cup of leftover red wine to a bath.

 Red wine contains several antimicrobial properties that can be used to help rinse off fruits and vegetables or as a general disinfectant.
 Scott says a small amount of leftover red wine kills surface bacteria on produce.

 As more people embrace composting to cut down on food waste, Scott recommends adding a small amount of leftover red wine to the compost heap to jumpstart bacteria activity.
 The compost will later nourish your garden.

 Fruit flies are a common summer nuisance, and leftover red wine can be used to set a trap.
 Fruit flies are attracted to wine and vinegar, so leaving a bottle or glass of leftover red wine out with a few drops of dish soap can help get rid of the pests, according to Good Housekeeping.

 Preserve Leftover Wine

-LA Wine's DeLuca said finishing a bottle of red wine isn't a problem he typically has, but for those with leftover wine, he has a preservation solution.
-DeLuca suggests purchasing multiple half, or 375 mL, bottles of your favorite wine and saving the bottles.
+LA Wine's DeLuca says finishing a bottle of red wine isn't a problem he typically has.
+But for those with leftover wine, he has a preservation solution.
+DeLuca suggests purchasing multiple half, or 375 milliliters, bottles of your favorite wine and saving the bottles.